 Inheritance Tax Planning

 Inheritance Tax is becoming a major issue to families in Oxfordshire.
 Once only a concern of the very wealthy, IHT is creeping up on all of us thanks to two main factors.
 Firstly, the nil-rate band has been frozen at £325,000 since 2009/10.
-Secondly, house prices have enjoyed prodigious growth in recent decades.
+Secondly, house prices have enjoyed significant growth in recent decades.

-Many more of us and our families will have to consider getting IHT advice and estate planning in the future.
+Many more of us, and our families, will have to consider getting IHT advice and estate planning in the future.

 Main Residence Nil Rate Band

-Until the start of the 2017/18 tax year, inheritance tax on property was treated just the same as inheritance tax on other assets, such as cash in the bank.
+Until the start of the 2017/18 tax year, Inheritance Tax on property was treated just the same as Inheritance Tax on other assets, such as cash in the bank.

 However, from the start of the 2017/18 tax year, the government introduced an extension to the nil-rate band specifically for family homes.
 The new main residence nil-rate band (MRNRB) applies in cases where the main family home is passed to children (including adopted, foster or step children), grandchildren or into the joint names of the deceased’s child and their spouse.

 The MRNRB started at £100,000 and is planned to rise in £25,000 annual increments until the start of the 2020/21 tax year when it reaches £175,000.
 Thereafter it will rise in line with inflation.